ionic-team/ionic-docs/src/content/theming/advanced.md

 Each color consists of the following properties: a `base`, `contrast`, `shade`, and `tint`.
 The `base` and `contrast` colors also require a `rgb` property which is the same color, just in <a href="https://developer.mozilla.org/en-US/docs/Glossary/RGB" target="_blank">rgb format</a>.
 See [The Alpha Problem](#the-alpha-problem) for an explanation of why the `rgb` property is also needed.
 Select from the dropdown below to see all of the default colors Ionic provides and their variations.

-<color-block></color-block>
+<layered-colors-select></layered-colors-select>

 ### Modifying Colors

 To change the default values of a color, all of the listed variations for that color should be set.
-For example, to change the secondary color to `#006600` (green), set the following CSS properties:
+For example, to change the secondary color to <code-color value="#006600"></code-color>, set the following CSS properties:

 ```css
 :root {